Hartland International School, Sobha Hartland, Nad Al Sheba

 • Outstanding language provision and internationalism

-Hartland International is a school that has launched with many of the teething pains that we expect of new schools opening in the UAE, and is still in the process of working through what has amounted to quite a turbulent start – more on this below.
-Despite this the school made it to the top 5 of whichschoooladvisor’s rated “Top New Schools for 2015-16,” largely on the back of the schools facilities and its stated aspirations: Hartland International has been established ground-up as a premium, Tier 1, full-phase KG to Year 13 school.
+Hartland International launched with many of the teething pains that we expect of new schools opening in the UAE, but under new leadership the school has thrived.
+Hartland School made it to the top 5 of our sister site, WhichSchooolAdvisor.com, rated “Top New Schools for 2016,” largely on the back of the schools facilities and its stated aspirations: Hartland International has been established ground-up as a premium, Tier 1, full-phase KG to Year 13 school.

-The school has been built at the heart of the newly developing Sobha Hartland Community in Mohammed Bin Rashid Al Maktoum City; the community is gradually being constructed around it, the developers aiming for the a school to be a social, cultural and family hub for a new community.
+Hartland International School has been built at the heart of the newly developing Sobha Hartland Community in Mohammed Bin Rashid Al Maktoum City; the community continues to evolve around it and the school today has evolved to be a social, cultural and family hub for the new community.
+Links with Parents are this side of outstanding.

 The actual design of the school is impressive, and as importantly the bells and whistles have warmth, with the white buildings and glass/steel façade designed around intimate groups of grassed quadrangles at the heart of Foundation, Primary and Secondary sections of the school.

-The school owners are hoping the prestige and specialist programmes of the school will attract families from across Dubai.
+The school owners established Hartland International School ground-up to offer the sort of prestige and specialist programmes able to attract families from across Dubai.

 In March 2017 Hartland announced details of its scholarship programme for 2017-18.
-10 places will offer 100% fee remission in the first year reducing to 50% fee remission over the subsequent three years of the award.
-We understand that the Award may be extended dependent on the financial circumstances of the parents.
+10 places offered 100% fee remission in the first year reducing to 50% fee remission over the subsequent three years of the award.
+The Award could be extended dependent on the financial circumstances of the parents.

 Hartland is, impressively, fully inclusive with a commitment to welcome all children.
-This we are told is backed by “significant” investment in staff to ensure that the curriculum is individualised according to the needs of each child.
+This is backed by “significant” investment in staff to ensure that the curriculum is individualised according to the needs of each child.

-The school is deliberately phasing its opening to offer comprehensive parallel stream English National Curriculum / International Baccalaureate Diploma [IBD] provision at Sixth Form from 2020-21.
+The ultimate aim at launch was to phase its opening to offer comprehensive parallel stream English National Curriculum / International Baccalaureate Diploma [IBD] provision, this to be launched at Sixth Form from 2020-21.

-The school is committed to language provision and says it will offer Arabic, French, Mandarin, German and Spanish to compliment core English provision with the ambition that all children will be proficient in 3 languages on leaving Hartland.
+The school is committed to language provision and offers Arabic, French, Mandarin, German and Spanish to compliment core English provision with the ambition that all children will be proficient in 3 languages on leaving Hartland.

 The feel of the school is very international, in a really positive way – there is a sense that children are experiencing a very grounded academic curriculum, but one supported by the experiences, and bigger picture, that comes from a dynamic mixed role.
 We have updated our scoring to reflect both the enhanced internationalism of the school and the clear language focus of the school: securing genuine proficiency in three languages for all children is, we believe, quite some ambition – and impressive.